 One of the five times he’s not right, what do you do?

 Out of one of the five times that he’s not right, I speak up and he generally takes the time to realize I’m right, because I’m always right [Laughs].
 No, like I said, there’s a respect where we listen to each other’s opinion.
 We’ve learned when to make a stance about something.
 If he strongly feels one way, great, it’s going to go his way.
 If I strongly feel there’s a reason it shouldn’t be something, I’ll make a point and insist on that until we work it out.
 Generally, he’s very receptive to that kind of input.

 How do you judge a success or a failure?
-Is it your own personal feelings to your work or how others react?
+Is it based on your own personal feelings or how others react to your work?

 Trent Reznor and Atticus Ross‘ soundtrack is now available.
 The Girl with the Dragon Tattoo hits theaters December 21st, 2011.